 I was!
 I didn’t even really play video games.
 I just wanted the hot new gadget.
 It didn’t matter what it was, if it had WiFi, I probably owned it.
 It wasn’t just hardware either.
 At one point, I was spending more on iTunes purchases per month than on any of my other monthly bills.
 In 2012, nearly $4K went to electronics and software.

 My wife wasn’t completely innocent, however.
 She spent nearly as much that year on Amazon purchases, which consisted of everything from makeup and clothing to candles and chocolate.
-Looking at our Mint expense history, it looks like we were ordering about 3 amazon packages per week!
+Looking at our expense history in Personal Capital, it looks like we were ordering about 3 amazon packages per week!
 We had prime, of course, so if we could think of something we wanted, we had it a day later.
 Super convenient.
 Super expensive.
 Super bad for the environment with a FedEx truck driving to our house every other day.

 When the time came for our financial 180, we knew we needed to cut back on the shopping.
 But it wasn't that simple… we actually had to change our behavior.
 At the time, shopping was a source of enjoyment for us, and we were finding real (albeit short lived) happiness in material possessions.
 But this was all superficial- our house was actually crowded enough, and we couldn't fit any more crap.